 Prelab:

-Solder an 8-pin male header on your prototype board as shown in Figure 12 below to be used as the keypad connection.
+Glue an 8-pin male header on your prototype board as shown in Figure 12 below to be used as the keypad connection.

-Solder the 2 x 4 pin wire-wrapping DIP socket on your prototype board to be used for resistors (Refer to Figure 13 below).
+Glue the 2 x 4 pin wire-wrapping DIP socket on your prototype board to be used for resistors (Refer to Figure 13 below).